-8. Implementation Status and Details
+9. Implementation Status and Details

-As we have implemented a superset of the functionality proposed in this document, we can provide estimates of the implementation cost for many of the various aspects of language support for this "TM Lite" proposal.
+As we have implemented a superset of the functionality proposed in this document, we can provide estimates of the implementation cost for many of the various aspects of language support for this "TM-Lite" proposal.
 These estimates are for an implementation in LLVM version 10.0.

-Front-end support for atomic keyword No estimate We did not implement front-end support Back-end support for HTM or lock only < 100 lines of code Trivial edits required Back-end support for HTM and STM < 2500 lines of code Includes RAII and lambda APIs, support for cross-TU function calls, and an API for C programs Library support for HTM or lock < 200 lines of code Trivial support for interacting with HTM or std::mutex.
+Front-end support for atomic keyword No estimate We did not implement front-end support Back-end support for HTM or lock only < 100 lines of code A handful of wrapper functions provide an interface to the TM library.
+Back-end support for HTM and STM < 2500 lines of code Includes RAII and lambda APIs, support for cross-TU function calls, and an API for C programs Library support for HTM or lock < 200 lines of code The library need only provide a means of interacting with HTM or std::mutex.
 Library support for HTM and STM < 2000 lines of code Majority of code is for efficient data structures for run-time tracking of loads and stores

-Note that the back-end implementation complexity for the RAII API (included) offers a good estimate for the back-end implementation complexity of an implementation that uses the atomic keyword.
+Note that the back-end implementation complexity for the RAII API offers a good estimate for the back-end implementation complexity of an implementation that uses atomic do.

-9. FAQ
+10. FAQ

-Can I use parts of the STL inside transactions?
+Can I use parts of the standard library inside transactions?

-STL functions that are constexpr are guaranteed to work in transactions, since they are declared inline and must have reachable definitions.
-Compatibility of all other parts of the STL is implementation-defined.
+If Section 6 is approved, then most of the standard library can be used inside of transactions.
+Otherwise, only standard library functions that are constexpr are guaranteed to work, since they are declared inline and must have reachable definitions.
+Compatibility of all other parts of the standard library are implementation defined.

-Will this allow me to make good use of hardware transactional memory?
+Will this proposal allow me to make good use of hardware transactional memory?

-While this depends on the implementation and on the underlying hardware, it is very much our intent to make hardware TM easily accessible in C++ (with fallback, e.g., to a global lock, as is conventional with "best effort" TM hardware).
+This depends on the implementation and on the underlying hardware.
+That said, the intent of this proposal is to make hardware TM easily accessible in C++ (with fallback, e.g., to a global lock, as is conventional with "best effort" TM hardware).